How to shorten and customize a NATO strap featured picture

 Seal the cut end with a lighter

 Trick Nr.
-2: How to punch an extra hole in your NATO strap ?
+2: How to punch an extra hole in your nylon strap ?

-1. Punch new holes into the NATO strap
+1. Punch new holes into the watch strap

 When the strap has become shorter, you probably need new holes to fit the strap on your wrist again.
 Best tool for new holes in you watch strap is a Rivet pliers or -puncher.
 Choose the right size, so that the pin of your buckle fits through it and punch a new hole.
 You can punch it in the same distance as the other holes, or you mark an individual hole, whatever is best for the perfect fit on your wrist.